MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-release-notes.md

 - Less than 64 cores.
 Using 64 or more cores will cause an error.
 - Less than 32 GB of memory.
 If more than 32 GB of memory is available, only 32 GB will be used.

+> [!NOTE]
->[Note] Any file systems that are not specified in the previous list are not supported.
+> Any file systems that are not specified in the previous list are not supported.

 ## Known issues